 Health workers at an Ebola treatment center in Monrovia

-WFP assistance arrives in quarantined West Point Neighborhood
+WFP assistance arrives in quarantined West Point neighbourhood

 In urban areas, like the congested West Point slum on Monrovia’s beachfront, distributing large quantities of food is a challenge.
-There is just one sealed road in and out and food distributions need to be done on the roadside not in a wide open space.
+There is just one sealed road in and out and food distributions happen on the roadside.
 Any traffic hitch can cause delays.
-WFP is providing food for around 50,000 people in the area which was quarantined to try to contain the virus.

 Taking measures to stop the spread of Ebola

 WFP staff and local partners need to take increased health and hygiene precautions as they provide food assistance in Ebola-affected areas.
-The Ebola virus is only transmitted by body fluids and in West Africa’s steamy climate, people sweat.
+The Ebola virus is transmitted by body fluids, including sweat.
 Gloves are crucial, and some humanitarian workers also wear masks.
 Everyone is encouraged to wear long sleeved shirts to avoid skin contact.

 Schools are closed in Liberia.
 And in the quarantined area of Dolo’s Town near the capital Monrovia, mothers are not taking any chances.
 Janet Koiwood does not let her kids run around playing with friends as they normally do but makes them stay close to home.
 WFP food rations are vital as supplies in her home and in the village dwindle due to restrictions on movement.